Itsydv/VCriate-QuizApp/README.md

 This is an Basic QuizApp based on the Information provided in the Intern hiring task and JSON data fetched from API.
 The app first lists a set of questions which are available in the JSON data.
 User can tap on a single question to view it's details and attempt it.

+Because of the time constraint, I was not able to implement the following features:
+- Showing the correct answer after the user has attempted the question.

 ## Features
 - Login and Signup using Google Sign In as well as Email and Password.
 - List of Questions fetched from API.